 Why it's similar: Similar to the world of 'Bridgerton,' this novel explores the clash between what we desire personally and what we are obligated to do socially.
 The tension between duty and desire is a recurring theme you can find in almost every Regency romance.

 We can't leave Julia Quinn out of her own list!
-While you've probably read 'The Duke and I' and the rest of the main 'Bridgerton' series, Quinn has written numerous other regency romance novels that capture that same magic.
+While you've probably read 'The Duke and I' and the rest of the main 'Bridgerton' series, Quinn has written numerous other Regency romance novels that capture that same magic.

 This book follows Hugh Prentice and Sarah Pleinsworth, whose verbal sparring and undeniable chemistry create a romance that's both funny and deeply moving.
+Hugh, a brilliant but reclusive mathematician, once fought a duel that left him with a ruined leg and tore Sarah's family apart — which is why she can't stand him.
+Forced together for a week of wedding festivities, the two slowly begin to thaw.

 Why it's similar: Well, it is Julia Quinn, so you know what you're going to get, and that's a good thing.
-All of her trademark wit, characters who feel like friends, and a sense of what makes a good love story, are present.
+All of her trademark wit, characters who feel like friends, and a sense of what makes a good love story are present.
 If you love 'Bridgerton,' exploring Quinn's other work is a no-brainer.

 Modern relationships require ongoing effort and intentionality.
 The summary of 'Relationship Goals' on the Headway app offers practical wisdom for couples navigating challenges together.
 These lessons could help any couple, whether they're dodging scandals in the Ton or facing red flags in modern dating.